0xr0ot/findevil/README.md

 Volatility plugin to find known bad in processes or memory

 ## Config
+Copy findevilinfo.py, findevilmem.py, and findevilproc.py to volatility/plugins/ directory or specify the directory using --plugins command line argument.

 Insert your VirusTotal API Key and Yara rules folder into findevilinfo.py

 You can find your VirusTotal API Key here: